Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Homogeneous and Trotterized MERA and TTNS

 \section{Homogeneous and Trotterized MERA and TTNS}

 So far, we have exclusively considered heterogeneous TNS, where all tensors can vary freely.
 To save computational resources, one can also work with homogeneous TNS where, in the case of MERA and TTNS, all equivalent disentanglers and isometries of a given layer $\tau$ are chosen to be identical.
+In the case of the binary MERA, we can for example set $\hU_{\tau,k}\equiv\hU_\tau$ and $\hV_{\tau,k}\equiv\hV_\tau$ for all disentanglers and isometries in layer $\tau$.
 Such homogeneous TNS can also be used to initialized the optimization of heterogeneous TNS.
 The theoretical analysis of gradient variances for homogeneous TNS is more involved.
 While the analysis for heterogeneous TNS only requires first and second-moment Haar-measure integrals, more complicated higher-order integrals are needed for the homogeneous states.
 Hence, we determine the gradient variance for homogeneous TTNS and MERA numerically as shown in Fig.~\ref{fig:tmera-var}, finding that homogeneous TNS have considerably larger gradient variances than the corresponding heterogeneous states.
 This is consistent with findings in Refs.~\cite{Volkoff2021-6,Pesah2021-11} for other classes of states.

 Isometric TNS can be implemented on quantum computers, but it is advisable to impose a substructure for the TNS tensors to reduce costs and achieve a quantum advantage.
-Specifically, in Trotterized MERA \cite{Miao2021_08,Miao2023_03,Kim2017_11}, each tensor is constructed as brickwall circuit with $t$ (Trotter) steps.
-A generic full MERA can be recovered by increasing $t$.
-Fig.~\ref{fig:tmera-var} compares gradient variances for homogeneous Trotterized MERA and full MERA as well as those for Trotterized and full TTNS.
-The data shows that Trotterized TNS have larger gradients variances than full TNS, and the former converge to the latter as $t$ increases.
+Specifically, in Trotterized MERA \cite{Miao2021_08,Miao2023_03,Kim2017_11,Haghshenas2022-12,Haghshenas2023_05}, each tensor is constructed as brickwall circuit with $n$ (Trotter) steps.
+A generic full MERA can be recovered by increasing $n$.
+Figure~\ref{fig:tmera-var} compares gradient variances for homogeneous Trotterized MERA and full MERA as well as those for Trotterized and full TTNS.
+The data for three-site interactions \eqref{eq:GellMann-h} shows that Trotterized TNS feature larger gradient variances than full TNS, and the former converge to the latter as the number $n$ of Trotter steps increases.